sarahwie/sarahwie.github.io/index.md

 Previously, I was a postdoctoral researcher at the Allen Institute for AI (Ai2) and the University of Washington, working with Ashish Sabharwal and Hannaneh Hajishirzi.
 Before that, I received my M.S. and Ph.D. degrees in CS from Georgia Tech, where I was advised by Mark Riedl.
 <!-- I spent time during my PhD at Ai2 working with Ana Marasović, Noah Smith, Swabha Swayamdipta, Jack Hessel, and Yejin Choi; and at Google Brain working with Edward Choi, Gerardo Flores, and Andrew Dai.-->

+**I am recruiting 2 PhD students to start fall 2026.
+UMD CS' application deadline is December 5, 2025.
+Please see my "Contact" page for more info, including topics of interest.**

 ### [Short Bio for Talks]({{ site.url }}/assets/bio.txt)

 ### Recent Updates